Internet Banking Security Assessment Considerations

 Atalla AKB Calculator (<- the actual file to download)

-This is a that will both generate and Atalla AKB cryptograms.
+This is a utility that will both generate and decrypt Atalla AKB cryptograms.
 You will need the plaintext MFK to perform these operations.
 When decrypting, the MAC will also be checked and the results shown.

 BogoAtalla (<- the actual file to